Windows Media Player: History

 In 1999, Windows Media Player's versioning broke away from that of Windows itself.
-Windows Media Player 6.4 came as an out-of-band update for Windows 95-98 and Windows NT 4.0 that co-existed with Media Player and became a built-in component of Windows 2000, Windows ME, and Windows XP with an mplayer2.exe stub allowing to use this built-in instead of newer versions.
-Windows Media Player 7.0 and its successors also came in the same fashion, replacing each other but leaving Media Player and Windows Media Player 6.4 intact.
-Windows XP is the only operating system to have three different versions of Windows Media Player (v5.1, v6.4, and v8) side by side.
+Windows Media Player 6.x came as an out-of-band update for Windows 95-98 and Windows NT 4.0 that co-existed with Media Player and became a built-in component of Windows 98 SE and Windows 2000 with an mplayer2.exe stub allowing to use this built-in instead of newer versions.
+Windows Media Player 7.0 and its successors also came with an wmplayer.exe stub, replacing each other but leaving Media Player and Windows Media Player 6.4 intact.
+Windows Me and Windows XP is the operating systems to have three different versions of Windows Media Player side by side.
 All versions branded Windows Media Player (instead of simply Media Player) support DirectShow codecs.
-Windows Media Player version 7 was a large revamp, with a new user interface, visualizations and increased functionality.
+Version 7 of Windows Media Player was a large revamp, with a new user interface, visualizations and increased functionality.
 Windows Vista, however, dropped older versions of Windows Media Player in favor of v11, which included the removal of the Windows Media Source Filter (DirectShow codec).

-In 2004, Microsoft launched digital music store MSN Music for new Windows Media Player 10 to compete with Apple iTunes.
+In 2004, Microsoft launched digital music store MSN Music which came bundled with Windows Media Player 10 to compete with Apple’s iTunes.

 However, MSN Music was discontinued already in 2006 with the launch of Zune music players.

 Beginning with Windows Vista, Windows Media Player supports the Media Foundation framework besides DirectShow; as such it plays certain types of media using Media Foundation as well as some types of media using DirectShow.
 Windows Media Player 12 was released with Windows 7.
 It included support for more media formats and added new features.
 With Windows 8, however, the player did not receive an upgrade.